image

 In accordance with Regulation G, we have reconciled these amounts back to the closest GAAP basis measurement.
 These reconciliations can be found at the end of today's earnings release or on the Investor Relations page of our website at ncm.com.

-Today, we will be discussing NCM LLC's operating results as they relate to the third quarter of 2024, which are largely similar to NCM Inc's results.
-We are reporting NCM LLC's operating results to provide an accurate comparison to the third quarter of 2023 when we also reported NCM LLC's results given fiscal year 2023s results were unconsolidated.
+Today, we will be discussing NCM LLC's operating results as they relate to the fourth quarter and full year of 2024, which are largely similar to National CineMedia, Inc. results.

 Tom Lesinski